UgOrange/vArmor-doc/docs/getting_started/usage_instructions.md

 * After creating a VarmorPolicy or VarmorClusterPolicy object, you can dynamically switch the policy mode and update rules by updating `spec.policy`.
 However, switching from **BehaviorModeling mode** to other modes is not supported, and vice versa (Note: Switching policy mode and updating rules does not require triggering a rolling restart of workloads).

 ## State Management

 You can check the status of VarmorPolicy or VarmorClusterPolicy object to get information about the processing stage, error messages, and the processing status of AppArmor/BPF/Seccomp Profiles.

 You can check the `profileName` field by examining the status of VarmorPolicy or VarmorClusterPolicy object.
 Afterwards, you can look at the corresponding ArmorProfile object with the same name to obtain the status and error information when the Agent processes the Profile.

 ## Log Management

 vArmor's manager and agent components currently log messages only to standard output.

 You can leverage logging components for collection and configuring alerts.
 Such as `\* | select count(*) as ErrCount where __content__ LIKE 'E%'`

 ## System Interface

 ### VarmorPolicy
 * Namespace-scoped resource, consistent with the namespace of the protected object.
-* The VarmorPolicy interface details can be found in [Interface Instructions](interface_instructions).
+* The VarmorPolicy interface details can be found in [Interface Specification](interface_specification).
 * The definition of VarmorPolicy can be found in [VarmorPolicy CRD](https://github.com/bytedance/vArmor/tree/main/config/crds/crd.varmor.org_varmorpolicies.yaml).
 * Explanation of `VarmorPolicy/Status`: